Faster import of data into MySQL

 If the

-option is not enabled in both the client and server sides, we’ll encounter an ERROR 2068 or 3950 with an import fail.
+local_infileoption is not enabled in both the client and server sides, we’ll encounter an ERROR 2068 or 3950 with an import fail.

-This variable controls server-side LOCAL capability for LOAD DATA
+This variable controls server-side LOCAL capability for LOAD DATA statements.

 In our case the client (Workbench) and the server (MySQL Server) coexists on the same machine.
 So we can edit the existing MySQL connection in Workbench to allow LOCAL capability.2